openssl/openssl/demos/guide/README.md

 While in the demos directory the QUIC server can be run like this:

-./quic-server-block 4443 ./chain.pem pkey.pem
+./quic-server-block 4443 ./chain.pem ./pkey.pem

 The QUIC demos can then be run in the same was as the TLS demos.
 For example to run the quic-client-block demo:

-SSL_CERT_FILE=chain.pem ./quic-client-non-block localhost 4433
+SSL_CERT_FILE=chain.pem LD_LIBRARY_PATH=../.. ./quic-client-block localhost 4443

 <!-- Links  -->